ibm-cloud-security/app-id-sample-node/README.md

 5. Deploy the sample application to IBM Cloud.
 From the app's folder do:

   `ibmcloud app push`

+6. Now configure the OAuth redirect URL at the App ID dashboard so it will approve redirecting to your cluster.
+Go to your App ID instance at [IBM Cloud console](https://cloud.ibm.com/resources) and under Manage Authentication->Authentication Settings->Add web redirect URLs add the following URL:

+   `https://{App Domain}/ibm/bluemix/appid/callback`

+   You find your app's domain by visiting Cloud Foundry Apps at the IBM Cloud dashboard: https://cloud.ibm.com/resources.

-6. Open your IBM Cloud app route in the browser.
+7. Open your IBM Cloud app route in the browser.

 ## Running in Kubernetes